SaberGomaa/RESTful-API-Service/README.md

 # This Error because origin is changed from  '82'  to '51728' ITs  blocked by CORS policy to avoid third-party  & hacking

-# this code for allow cross origin
+# this code for allow CORS origin
+# (CORS) Cross-Origin Resource Sharing

 # its write in  <system.webServer> in Web.Config